Briefing

 Australia; NSW

-*BRIEFING ONLINE on WED 13 AUG at 10:30 AEST* There’s currently no obligation on manufacturers to include Health Star Ratings on packaged foods and drinks sold in Australia and New Zealand, but the deadline for the final target of 70% of products showing the label voluntarily is rapidly approaching.
+*BRIEFING RECORDING AVAILABLE* There’s currently no obligation on manufacturers to include Health Star Ratings on packaged foods and drinks sold in Australia and New Zealand, but the deadline for the final target of 70% of products showing the label voluntarily is rapidly approaching.
 Overall take-up is currently sitting at around 36%, so experts say the labels should be made mandatory as quickly as possible, now that the voluntary system has failed.
-However, the latest government updates suggest consumers may have to wait until late 2028, or 14 years since the system's 2014 launch, before the rating appears on all eligible products.
+However, the latest government updates suggest consumers may have to wait until 2029 or later, or 15 years since the system's 2014 launch, before the rating appears on all eligible products.
 Join us for this online briefing to hear about Health Star Ratings and their future from nutrition and food labelling experts.

 Media release